AFLplusplus/AFLplusplus/utils/libtokencap/README.md

  The afl-clang-fast AFL_LLVM_DICT2FILE feature is much better, afl-clang-lto has that feature automatically integrated.

-  (See ../../README.md for the general instruction manual.)
+For the general instruction manual, see [docs/README.md](../../docs/README.md).

 This companion library allows you to instrument `strcmp()`, `memcmp()`, and related functions to automatically extract syntax tokens passed to any of